Chateaubelair

+people formerly known as Island Caribs).

 Many activities are available year-round, spearfishing is now illegal in all of the Grenadines, more common to the Caribbean as a whole, dominoes, basketball, soccer and cricket.

 The local economy is mainly supported by farming.

 Chateaubelair is not a developed area, and though it has much appeal for tourists, it does not have much support.
 However, anyone looking to experience true Caribbean culture instead of a manufactured offering, should consider the natural environmental beauty and friendly, genuine people of Chateaubelair.

 In the 1790s, Chateaubelair was the scene of some parts of the anti-British rebellion led by Joseph Chatoyer.

+Chateaubelair Island

+As a geological extension of Chateaubelair Point out to the North-West, Chateaubelair Island protrudes out into deep water, providing SCUBA-divers with a dramatic 'wall' dive, similar to that found at Questelles.